DrakkarWolf/Runegard/README.md

 ### 📥 Download

-Venture to the [Releases](https://github.com/DrakkarWolf/runegard/releases) page and claim the latest `.exe`.
+Venture to the [Releases](https://github.com/DrakkarWolf/runegard/releases) page and claim the latest version for your OS.
 No dragons block your path — only the quiet thrill of preparation.

 ### 🧭 First Time Setup